infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 # Play in Institutional Care

+## Factors that affect play in low-resource settings
+- In a paper that describes the importance of play in promoting healthy caregiving relationships[^4], we explore what makes play difficult for children in low-resource communities.
+	- Access to recess and other in-school creative and physical outlets (eg, physical education, art, music), as well as after-school youth development programs are reduced.
+	* Second, out-of-school opportunities for play may be compromised by a lack of safe play areas, because parks and playgrounds are less abundant in lower-income areas and, in some cases, may be unsafe because of drug dealing, violence, and vandalism.
+	* Because lower-income parents have to deal with additional social, emotional, and economic stressors of daily living, they may have less time, energy, and resources available to provide active and creative playtime at the park, playground, or even in the home.
+	* Schools, under pressure to increase academic performance and to decrease the achievement gap of students, have increased direct educational time, including after-school enrichment and tutorial programs, versus play time

 ## Assessing play behaviour in institutional care
 - [^3]In a paper that studied play and congition correlation in institutional children, they discussed previous evidence that shows that
 	* In a classic field study of child development in orphanages, Provence and Lipton (1962) described infants reaching for and grasping toys until 5 or 6 months of age, but from that point on their exploration dwindled and continued to do so with further institutionalization.